Trusted By:

 • What are the pros and cons of relying on technology tool reviews?

-He moved to an in-house counsel role at Barclays Bank PLC in 2010, working in their Sales Finance and Trade & Working Capital Finance teams, advising on a wide range of UK and international receivables finance, inventory finance, securitisation and other asset finance matters (including invoice discounting, factoring, recourse and non-recourse financing, selective receivables finance, supply finance and full asset-based lending agreements).
-He also worked on secondment with the HSBC (UK) Invoice and Equipment Finance legal and business teams, advising on UK and cross border receivables and asset based lending transactions, including hire purchase, lease finance and asset purchase finance.
+He moved to an in-house counsel role at Barclays Bank PLC in 2010, working in their Sales Finance and Trade & Working Capital Finance teams.
+He advised on a wide range of UK and international receivables finance, inventory finance, securitisation and other asset finance matters (including invoice discounting, factoring, recourse and non-recourse financing, selective receivables finance, supply finance and full asset-based lending agreements).
+He also worked on secondment with the HSBC (UK) Invoice and Equipment Finance legal and business teams, advising on UK and cross-border receivables and asset-based lending transactions, including hire purchase, lease finance and asset purchase finance.

-Having worked both in private practice and in-house with leadership, sales, relationship, risk, compliance, legal, transaction management, operations and product teams, the trainer understands the obstacles that need to be overcome on transactions and how to get deals over the line successfully.
+Having worked both in private practice and in-house with leadership, sales, relationship, risk, compliance, legal, transaction management, operations and product teams, this trainer understands the obstacles that need to be overcome in transactions and how to get deals over the line successfully.
 Consequently, his training focuses on providing students with the essential foundations, commercial awareness and approaches to thinking which are necessary to achieve this.

-The trainer sits on an advisory board for a major legal publisher and advisory panel for a leading international banking and finance journal.
+He sits on an advisory board for a major legal publisher and an advisory panel for a leading international banking and finance journal.
 He has also sat on the legal & technical committee for ABFA (now UK Finance).

 As a mentor, he has also worked on the law firm panel at Barclays Eagle Labs Legal Tech Hub, London providing help and support to a wide range of new start-up legal-tech businesses from the UK and overseas.

-With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision, understanding how to draft reports effectively is a key part of every banking & finance lawyer’s tool kit.
+With increased pressure on lawyers to provide greater value for money to their clients and time pressures on supervision; understanding how to draft reports effectively is a key part of every banking and finance lawyer’s toolkit.

-Reports are often provided on various contracts and agreements on finance transactions to help inform lending decisions, from reports on sale & purchase agreements and shareholder and investment agreements through to reports on key commercial contracts and reports on lease and sub-lease arrangements through to reports on the underlying finance documents themselves.
+Reports are often provided on various contracts and agreements on finance transactions to help inform lending decisions, from reports on sale & purchase agreements and shareholder and investment agreements to reports on key commercial contracts and on lease and sub-lease arrangements through to reports on the underlying finance documents.

-However, drafting reports which actually help businesses make well-informed commercial decisions and which clearly and concisely highlight key areas of risk to those engaging in finance transactions is a difficult skill to acquire and develop.
+However, drafting reports that actually help a business make well-informed commercial decisions and which clearly and concisely highlight key areas of risk to those engaging in finance transactions is a difficult skill to acquire and develop.

-Furthermore, it is a skill that is often not taught in context, or in any detail at the important foundational stages of a legal career.
-In turn, that can make report writing very challenging with the end result potentially being of little value to the reader.
+Furthermore, it is a skill that needs to be taught in context or any detail at the important foundational stages of a legal career.
+In turn, that can make report writing very challenging with the result potentially being of little value to the reader.
 Furthermore, if those habits become too ingrained, they can be very difficult to unlearn.

-This course will provide the essential foundations that will allow you to examine your report drafting habits and provide you with practical suggestions on how to approach writing reports effectively, so that you can drive the most value out of your reports and help businesses make better informed commercial decisions.
+This report drafting for finance documents course will provide the essential foundations that will allow you to examine your report drafting habits and provide you with practical suggestions on how to approach writing reports effectively.
+So that you can drive the most value out of your reports and help businesses make better-informed commercial decisions.

 • I liked the interactivity of the questions being asked and answered